jtpack/Blue-and-Pink-Synth-Editor/README.md

 ## 6. Compile the app into an executable binary
 - `pyinstaller BlueAndPinkSynthEditor.spec`

+## 7. Run it from the command line to make sure it works

+### macOS:
+- `dist/BlueAndPinkSynthEditor.app/Contents/MacOS/BlueAndPinkSynthEditor`

+### Linux:
+- `dist/BlueAndPinkSynthEditor/BlueAndPinkSynthEditor`

-## 7. Move the compiled app to /Applications
+## 8. On macOS, move the compiled app to /Applications
 - `mv dist/BlueAndPinkSynthEditor.app /Applications/`

-## 8. Run the compiled app by double-clicking on it
+- From now on you can run the compiled app by double-clicking on it in the Applications folder

-- To see debug output on the console, run the app from the command line instead
-  - `/Applications/BlueAndPinkSynthEditor.app/Contents/MacOS/BlueAndPinkSynthEditor`